filipinascimento/CVRandomWalks/README.md

 Input is in `.xnet` format like in [http://github.com/filipinascimento/xnet].
 For python, you can use the `xnetwork` package.

-The output is a text with words separated by space and sentences separated new line.
+The output is a text with words separated by space and sentences separated by new line.
 It can be used directly on

 ## TODO
 - Build a python wrapper based on igraph and/or networkx
 - Include other kinds of walks
-- Better help
+- Better documentation and CLI help
 - Error checking